Showing posts with label Atari Falcon. Show all posts

 The CryptO'pinion?

-I've had a blast playing Capy but sadly, there just aren't enough levels for me.
-Thankfully, there is an editor so perhaps I should pick up that gauntlet and take a stab at creating some of my own levels?
-Also, the timer was a problem for me that has (thankfully) been removed so I can now enjoy Capy to its full potential without rushing.
-Why rush a puzzler?
+I've had a blast playing Capy, but sadly, there just aren't enough levels for me.
+Thankfully, there is an editor, so perhaps I should pick up that gauntlet and take a stab at creating some of my own?
+Also, the timer was a problem for me that been removed, so I can now enjoy Capy to its full potential without rushing.

-Capy is an odd spin on the Sokoban genre but it works.
-I'm sure its cunning levels will have you all stumped for decades!
-This is no boring or predictable conversion that's been done a million times already.
-Capy is fresh and very addictive using a beautiful presentation.
-The levels are fascinatingly cruel to solve and I love it - and I'm not a Sokoban fan O_o
+Capy is an odd spin on the Sokoban genre, but it works.
+I'm sure its cunning levels will have you stumped for ages!
+Capy is fresh and addictive, using a beautiful style and presentation.
+The levels are fascinatingly cruel to solve, and I love it.
+A fantastic puzzler, and I hope it gets an ST conversion, soon!

-My download contains the original along with the newly updated "Crypt" version - greetings to Janez!! :)
+My download contains the original and the newly updated "Crypt" version!

 One day I'll get to see this screen for myself.
 One day...